sockeqwe/fragmentargs/README.md

       }
 }
 ```
-`FragmentArgs also supports inheritance and abstract classes.
-That means, that annotated fields of the supper class will be part of the builder of the subclass.
+`FragmentArgs` also supports inheritance and abstract classes.
+That means that annotated fields of the supper class are part of the builder of the subclass.

 #Support Fragment
 Fragments of the support library are supported.
 Therefore fields in `android.support.v4.app.Fragment` or `android.app.Fragment` can be annotated with `@Arg`.